 Why the green color is primarily used in PCBs

-The color is green always comes to mind whenever a circuit board is mentioned.
+The thought that the color of PCB is green always comes to mind whenever a circuit board is mentioned.
 So, for which reasons have green been the most preferred color over the years?

 Green minimizes visual fatigue